-Congratulations on purchasing LEVELONE FBR-1406TX Broadband router.
-The LEVELONE FBR-1406TX Broadband Router is an incredibly fast router with 20 Mbps LAN to WAN throughput.
-The LEVELONE FBR-1406TX is a cost-effective IP Sharing Router that enables multiple users to share the Internet through up to two ADSL or cable modems.
-Simply configure your Internet connection settings in the LEVELONE FBR-1406TX router and plug your PC to the LEVELONE FBR-1406TX LAN port and you're ready to share files and access the Internet.
-The multi-homing function can combine two WAN lines into one virtual high bandwidth WAN line, and let you get a better Internet surfing experience.
+Congratulations on purchasing this outstanding LevelOne FBR-1405 Broadband Router.
+This Broadband Router is a cost-effective IP Sharing Router that enables multiple users to share the Internet through an ADSL or cable modem.
+Simply configure your Internet connection settings in the Broadband Router and plug your PC to the LAN port and you're ready to share files and access the Internet.
 As your network grows, you can connect another hub or switch to the router's LAN ports, allowing you to easily expand your network.
-The LEVELONE FBR-1406TX provides a total solution for the Small and Medium-sized Business (SMB) and the Small Office/Home Office (SOHO) markets, giving you an instant network today, and the flexibility to handle tomorrow's expansion and speed.
+The Broadband Router provides a total solution for the Small and Medium-sized Business (SMB) and the Small Office/Home Office (SOHO) markets, giving you an instant network today, and the flexibility to handle tomorrow's expansion and speed.